bdombro/wordpress-global-meta-box-order/Readme.md

 ## Installation

-Download and unpack, then move the folder 'global-meta-box-order' into your 'plugins' folder.
+Download and unpack, then move the folder 'unified-meta-box-order' into your 'plugins' folder.
 Head over to your WordPress installation and activate the plugin in the admin area.

 ## Rollback